Atma bodha: Commentaries and translations

-Nikhilananda states that Shankara's Vedic non-dualistic (Advaita) philosophy is based on the divinity of the soul, the unity of existence, the Oneness of the Godhead.
+The first translation of Ātma-bodha into English language from Sanskrit by J. Taylor was published in 1812 titled - The Knowledge of Spirit, later another translation rendered by Rev. J. F. Kearns, along with English commentary and titled - Atma Bodha Prakashika, was published in the May, 1876 issue of The Indian Antiquary (pages 125-133).

-The first translation of Ātma-bodha into English language from Sanskrit by J. Taylor was published in 1812 titled - The Knowledge of Spirit, later another translation rendered by Rev. J.F.Kearns, along with English commentary and titled - Atma Bodha Prakashika, was published in the May, 1876 issue of The Indian Antiquary (pages 125-133).
-An English translation and commentary of 1944 by Swami Nikhilananda was published in India in June, 1947 by Sri Ramakrishna Math, Chennai.
+An English translation and commentary by Swami Nikhilananda was published in India in 1947 by Sri Ramakrishna Math, Chennai.
 Sri Ramana Maharshi translated Ātma-bodha into Tamil in verse-form.
-Chinmayananda Saraswati has also written a translation of the same.
-Anandmurti Gurumaa has also written a commentary on Atmabodha presenting the philosophy of Advaita Vedanta.
-Swami Nikhilananda has also given a commentary on the same in book titled Self Knowledge.
+Chinmayananda Saraswati's edition includes the Sanskrit verses, English translations and explanatory discussion.